 The explanation for this behaviour is the low degree of the S-boxes together with the fact that the round keys KI1 and KI2, which are fed into the function, only go through one S-box each.
 From the FI-structure the non-linear order of the output bits can easily be calculated as function of some or all input bits.
 Such orders are used for determining the resistance of the cipher against higher order differential attacks.
-See Error!
-Reference source not found..
+See 9.2.5.